shubhammishra-go/jwt/README.md

 A list of headers that must be understood by the server in order to accept the token as valid

+# Payload
-`Payload` Contains a set of claims.
+Payload Contains a set of claims.
 The JWT specification defines seven Registered Claim Names, which are the standard fields commonly included in tokens.[1]
 Custom claims are usually also included, depending on the purpose of the token.
 This example has the standard Issued At Time claim (`iat`) and a custom claim (`loggedInAs`).